Ethan-CS/DynamicalGraphModel/paper.md

 This code was used to produce experimental results for an associated publication [@hunter:2023], which outlines broadly the algorithmic procedure used and discusses the feasibility of this approach for modelling diseases in real-world scenarios.
 In particular, in [@hunter:2023] we compare the performance of this code to simulation.
 Code for testing the key functionality of this codebase (i.e., generating and solving equations from specified compartmental models and contact graphs for particular initial conditions) is provided in the `testing` directory.

 # Statement of need

-Our code answers an open question from [@sharkey:2011, @kiss:2017] by giving procedures to generate and solve equations for compartmental models with underlying contact networks.
-Others, such as outlined in [@sharkey:2011], have written their own code to generate equations for systems up to a certain length of terms.
-Instead, our code generates and solves equations up to the full size, which is required for full, complete and deterministic representations of compartmental model dynamics.
+Our code answers an open question from [@kiss:2017] by giving procedures to generate and solve equations for compartmental models with underlying contact networks.
+Others, such as in [@sharkey:2011], have written their own code to generate equations for systems up to a certain length of terms (usually terms on one and two vertices), which approximates the system dynamics.
+Instead, our code generates and solves equations up to the full system size, yielding full, complete and deterministic representations of  model dynamics.

 The more usual approach to obtaining modelling results for compartmental models on contact networks is to use a simulation approach, which we have included an example of in the `monte_carlo` directory.
 Using this dynamical approach means that we can obtain exact, deterministic modelling results (whereas simulation relies on stochasticity, so cannot guarantee convergence to the correct answer).
 While in [@hunter:2023] we show that simulation is always faster than generating and solving equations (and explain the computational theory to address why this is the case), this implementation is intended for use in situations where epidemiologists require certainty in the correctness of the outputted answer.

 # Usage